TM Project Centroids

 Harry Mahardhika is leading the operations and logistics of the mapping project, while being overseen by Yantisa Akhadi (Local Project Manager) and Mhairi O’Hara (International Programme Manager).
 HOT is tasked with the development of a comprehensive geospatial dataset for baseline data that can be used for disaster risk assessment.
 This data includes administrative boundaries, building footprints, road networks, waterways and disaster vulnerability characteristics.
 The building footprints, road networks and waterways will be mapped remotely with the use of the HOT, using up-to-date satellite imagery provided by GeoCenter.
 This data will then be enriched through the collection of attribute information on the ground with the use of the OpenMapKit mobile phone application.

 Once the information is mapped by the Data Entry specialists, it will be reviewed and validated by a team of dedicated Quality Assurance specialists.The HOT team will also assist with training sessions for local BPBD staff, looking at the collection of OpenStreetMap data and its maintenance, as well as disaster management operational activities using InAWARE, PetaJakarta, and InaSAFE.
-The overall goal is to enhance capacity within national and provincial disaster management agencies to access automated international, regional, national, and local hazard information and supporting infrastructure data, as well as sharing information between agencies, and disseminating alert warnings to communities and populations at risk.
+The overall goal is to enhance capacity within national and provincial disaster management agencies to access automated international, regional, national, and local hazard information an information between agencies, and disseminating alert warnings to communities and populations at risk.

 Recent news from Disaster Early Warning And Capacity Building: InAWARE (View all news)